Currently, MoEngage enables you to create three kinds of push campaigns:

 3. Periodic/Recurring: This scheduling creates multiple campaigns scheduled at a particular time in a time-zone after every defined number of days.
 This requires an expiry date to stop the recurring campaigns.

-Set Goals: Marketers can set campaign conversion goal to understand the impact of campaign on their business metrics.
+Set Goals: Marketers can set campaign conversion goal to understand the impact of the campaign on their business metrics.
 One can choose any of the app events as a conversion goal activity and can set more than 1 conversion goals.
-First goal will be treated as primary goal.
+The first goal will be treated as a primary goal.

-e.g. You want to track that after sending campaign, how many customers made the Purchase event for Product iPhone.
+e.g. You want to track that after sending the campaign, how many customers made the Purchase event for Product iPhone.
 Your conversion goal set-up will look something like this.
-Here iPhonePurchase is the Goal Name; Made Purchase is the App Event that you want to track ; product is event attribute/property which has value as iPhone
+Here iPhonePurchase is the Goal Name; Made Purchase is the App Event that you want to track; product is event attribute/property which has value as iPhone

 e.g. Say you wanted to check 3-step funnel flow: How many users have viewed product page -> How many of them added that product to the cart -> How many of them made a successful order

-Set Attribution window: We also allow you to set an attribution window i.e. duration, calculated from the time at which user received the campaign, for which you want to attribute the conversion goals to a specific campaign.
-As a default it is set for 36 hours.
+We also allow you to set an attribution window i.e. duration, calculated from the time at which user received the campaign, for which you want to attribute the conversion goals to a specific campaign.
+As a default, it is set for 36 hours.
 Say for the example above, we set it to 5 hrs.

-Additionally, for android platform, in case you wish to stop the push notification after a particular time, you can enter the no. of hours in "Expire Push".
+Push Expiry: For iOS and Android platform, in case you wish to stop sending push notification after a particular time, or don't want users to receive a push notification after a certain duration, you can enter the duration value in hours for "Expire Push Notifications after".

 Your campaign is now ready to be sent.
 Click on Create button, confirm in the dialog box and your campaign is created.